Noor Jehan

 Along with Ahmed Rushdi, she holds the record for having given voice to the largest number of film songs in the history of Pakistani cinema.
 She recorded about 10,000 songs in various languages, including Urdu, Punjabi, and Sindhi.
 She sang a total of 2,422 songs in 1,148 Pakistani films during a career that lasted more than half a century.
-She is also considered to be the first female Pakistani film director.

 Early life

 Noor Jehan was born as Allah Wasai on 21 September 1926 into a Punjabi Muslim family in Kot Murad Khan, near Kasur, Punjab, British India.
-She was one of eight children of Imdad Ali and Fateh Bibi.

-From an early age, she displayed a keen interest in music and began singing at the age of six.
-Her father recognized her talent and arranged for her to receive formal training in classical music.
-She studied under Ustad Ghulam Mohammad and later with Kajjanbai, focusing on the Patiala Gharana style of Hindustani classical music, including forms like thumri, dhrupad, and khyal.

-By age nine, she had attracted the attention of Punjabi musician Ghulam Ahmed Chishti, who composed early pieces for her and introduced her to stage performances in Lahore.
-Her family later moved to Calcutta in the early 1930s in hopes of establishing careers in the performing arts for her and her elder sisters, Eiden Bai and Haider Bandi.
-Theatre owner Diwan Sardari Lal supported their relocation, and Noor Jehan continued her training while participating in musical theatre.
-The acclaimed singer Mukhtar Begum, wife of playwright Agha Hashar Kashmiri, mentored the young performer and helped her enter the film industry.
-It was during this time that she adopted the stage name Baby Noor Jehan.
+She was born into a family of classical musicians.
+Noor Jehan's grandmother Amma Hasso was a famous singer and beloved by the public for her charitable work.
+Her father was the musician and singer Imdad Ali, her mother was tawaif Fateh Bibi.
+One of her aunts was also a singer.
+She was the youngest child born to her parents.